ScilifelabDataCentre/pathogens-portal/doc/architecture/decisions/0002-pathogens-portal-2-0-architecture.md

 ### Positive Outcomes

-* **Improved Modularity**: Each component (frontend, backend, database) can be developed, tested, and deployed independently.
+* **Improved modularity:** Each component (frontend, backend, database) can be developed, tested, and deployed independently.
-* **Scalable Design**: The system can scale horizontally by distributing workload across services, enabling better handling of increased user traffic or data volumes.
+* **Scalable design:** The system can scale horizontally by distributing workload across services, enabling better handling of increased user traffic or data volumes.
-* **Future-Ready**: The architecture provides a strong foundation for supporting new features such as:
+* **Future-ready:** The architecture provides a strong foundation for supporting new features such as:

   * Automated content and data update workflows without requiring portal releases
-  * AI-powered content summarization and intelligent data processing
+  * AI-powered content summarisation and intelligent data processing
   * Real-time or scheduled data visualisations
   * Editorial workflows with automated publishing pipelines
   * Federated data integration via APIs
-  * End-to-end automation from raw data ingestion to visualization generation
+  * End-to-end automation from raw data ingestion to visualisation generation

 * **Flexible Integrations**: External systems like Portal Storage Solution, IDS, and domain-specific repositories can be plugged in with minimal effort.

 ### Risks & Challenges

-* **Team Learning Curve**: The team will need to onboard onto **Next.js**, **React-based UI development**, and managing API interactions from the frontend.
+* **Team learning curve**: The team will need to familiarise themselves with **Next.js**, **React-based UI development**, and managing API interactions from the frontend.
 * **SOA Implementation Complexity**: Adopting a service-oriented approach introduces new operational considerations such as:

   * Inter-service communication
   * Deployment coordination
   * Error handling and logging across services

-* **Increased Initial Overhead**: Setting up infrastructure for independent services, CI/CD, and environment management will require initial investment of time and planning.
+* **Increased Initial Overhead**: Setting up infrastructure for independent services, CI/CD and environment management will require initial investment of time and planning.

 ### Mitigation & Flexibility